pivotal/docs-tap/getting-started.md

 <img src="images/app-acc.png" alt="Screenshot of Application Accelerator that shows a search field and two accelerators" width="600">

-Select the "Tanzu Java Web App" accelerator (a sample Spring Boot web-app)
+Select the "Tanzu Java Web App" accelerator (a sample Spring Boot web-app).

 <img src="images/tanzu-java-web-app.png" alt="Screenshot of the Tanzu Java Web App within Application Accelerator.
 It includes empty fields for new project information." width="600">

 Replace the default value, `dev.local`, in the _"prefix for container image registry"_ field with the url to your registry.
 The URL you enter should match what you specified while deploying the [Tanzu Build Service](https://docs-staging.vmware.com/en/VMware-Tanzu-Application-Platform/0.2/tap-0-2/GUID-install.html#install-tanzu-build-service-7)
-(use the value you provided for `kp_default_repository`)
+(use the value you provided for `kp_default_repository`).

 <img src="images/store-image-on-server.png" alt="Screenshot of the Tanzu Java Web App within Application Accelerator.
 It includes empty fields for new project information, and buttons labeled 'Generate Project', 'Explore Files', and 'Cancel'." width="600">

-Click the “Generate Project” button to download the accelerator zip file (you’ll use the VScode extension later to debug and see live-updates of this code later later in this guide)
+Click the “Generate Project” button to download the accelerator zip file (you’ll use the VScode extension later to debug and see live-updates of this code later later in this guide).

 Deploy the ‘Tanzu Java Web App’ accelerator using the `create` command
 <code>tanzu apps workload create tanzu-java-web-app\